 These typically involve the

-oral interview of the party involved in the accident by a skilled attorney.
-Various individuals may be interviewed during a
+oral interview of the party involved in the accident by a skilled car accident attorney.
+Various individuals may be interviewed

 Each deposition usually takes a few hours and is scheduled ahead of time to give all interviewees due notice.